 Top Dog Barkery, Bath, and Boutique

-In addition to offering full grooming by appointment and a Doggie Self Wash for walk-ins, Top Dog stocks house-made baked goods, bandannas, T-shirts, toys, and anything else you need to throw a party for your pooch.
-180 Fifth Street, Suite 110.
-(714) 960-3647.
+In addition to offering full grooming by appointment and a doggie self wash for walk-ins, Top Dog stocks house-made baked goods, bandannas, T-shirts, toys, and anything else you need to pamper your pooch.

 Simmzy’s

-Free Orange County Central city maps are available at a AAA branch.
+Free Orange County Central city maps are available at your AAA branch.

 Sun, sea, and other fresh-air pursuits reign in this breezy community that’s home to a museum dedicated entirely to surfing.
-Keeping safety protocols in mind and calling ahead for business hours, visitors can explore an evolving food-and-drink scene along the coast.
+Visitors can explore an evolving food-and-drink scene along the coast.
 Farther inland and equally enthralling is Mission San Luis Rey de Francia, California’s “King of the Missions.”

 Camp Coffee Company